Home Dinner Creamy Pumpkin Soup Recipe

 Also, note that the longer you store your pumpkin soup in the freezer, the thicker it gets.

-So, when reheating, it’s a good idea to add either a little milk, half-and-half, or a bit of broth to it.
-Doing so will dilute the soup into the right consistency.
+So, when reheating, it’s a good idea to add either a little milk, half-and-half, or a bit of broth.
+Doing so will dilute the soup to the right consistency.

 More Comforting Soup Recipes